 Working During Chemo

 If you need to keep working during your treatment, your doctor and employer should be able to make that happen.
 Your doctor can help you figure out a chemo routine that’ll fit with your work schedule.
-He’ll help you design one that will take into account your medications and the timing of possible side effects.
+They’ll help you design one that will take into account your medications and the timing of possible side effects.

 If you work for the government or for a company with more than 15 employees, you’re covered under the Americans with Disabilities Act (ADA).
 Your employer must help you work through your treatment.
 That might mean changing your schedule or responsibilities, letting you leave for appointments, or giving you permission to work from home.